eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 ## Install Theia.Cloud

-First determine the minikube IP.
-We will use this for our hostnames:
+We use the Minikube IP for our hostnames:

 ```bash
 $ minikube ip